-Encouraging our children to eat more vegetables can be notoriously difficult.
+Wouldn’t it be great if we could encourage our children to eat more vegetables.
+Regretfully, this can be notoriously difficult.
 It is never the less, utterly essential for their future health.
 Combining vegetable growing with the keeping of fish brings colour, movement and excitement that children will simply adore.
 Make the appliance of Science and Maths both practical and fun by installing an aquaponics system.

 Stengths of aquaponics